Fornax96/PixelDrain_Client_Old/README.md

 ========

 Application for taking screenshots and other files and uploading them to a web server for sharing.
-You can download the probably latest version from GitHub: [DOWNLOAD][2].
+You can download the latest version from GitHub: [DOWNLOAD][2].
+To install extract the zip archive to some directory and run PixelDrain.jar

-This software was developed on Linux using Eclipse, but due to some [bugs in the JVM][1] it works better on Windows
+This software was developed on Linux but due to some [bugs in the JVM][1] it works better on Windows

 Terms of use
 ========